How to get disulfiram online

 How does Monument’s online alcohol treatment work?

-Monument’s holistic approach to care utilizes the leading evidence-based practices in alcohol use disorder treatment.
-After signing up, you get access to virtual alcohol therapy, medication to stop drinking, and a judgment-free online community.
-Plans are personalized to your specific needs and goals, and responsive to your progress.Explore treatment plans
+Monument’s holistic treatment approach utilizes the leading evidence-based practices in alcohol use disorder treatment.
+Monument membership unlocks access to virtual peer support, digital accountability tools, medication-assisted treatment, and specialized therapy.
+Care is personalized to your specific needs and goals and responsive to your progress.Join Monument

 Frequently asked questions about disulfiram